useflyyer/flyyer-js/README.md

 * **Flayyer.io requires you to explicitly declare template and variables for the images to render**.
 * **Flayyer.ai uses the [rules defined on your dashboard](https://flayyer.com/dashboard/_/projects) to decide how to handle every image**, then fetches and analyse the website for variables and information to render the image.

+In simple words:

+* Flayyer.io like saying _"render an image with using this template and these explicit variables."_
+* Flayyer.ai like saying _"render images based on the content of this route."_

 ### Flayyer.ai